prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 17 - Recording in the register and assignment (Court of First Instance, infringement action)

 1. If the requirements referred to in Rule 16.2 or 16.3 have been complied with, the Registry shall as soon as practicable:

-	- (a) record the date of receipt of the Statem ent of claim and attribute an action number to the file ;
+   (a) record the date of receipt of the Statem ent of claim and attribute an action number to the file;

-	- (b) record the file in the register ; and
+   (b) record the file in the register;and

-	- (c) inform the claimant of the action number of the file and the date of receipt .
+   (c) inform the claimant of the action number of the file and the date of receipt .

 2. The action shall be assign ed to a panel  of a division according to Rule 345.3.
 Where requested by the parties the action shall be assigned to a single judge in accordance with Rule 345.6.

 3. The following shall determine  the distribution of actions  between the seat of the central division and its sections.

-	- (a) Where  an action involves a single paten t having a single classification , the Registry shall allocate the action  to the seat or the section  of the central division  appropriate to the classification of the p atent according to Annex  II of the Agreement.
+   (a) Where  an action involves a single paten t having a single classification , the Registry shall allocate the action  to the seat or the section  of the central division  appropriate to the classification of the p atent according to Annex  II of the Agreement.
 The Registry shall assign the action to a panel  in accordance ith Rule 345.3.

-	- (b) Where a n action  involves more than one patent and a majority of the patents have a single classification  appropriate to  the seat or a single section  of the central division  according to  Annex  II of the Agreement, the Registry shall allocate the action  to the seat or that section  of the central division.
+   (b) Where a n action  involves more than one patent and a majority of the patents have a single classification  appropriate to  the seat or a single section  of the central division  according to  Annex  II of the Agreement, the Registry shall allocate the action  to the seat or that section  of the central division.
 The Registry shall assign the action to a panel in accordance with Rule 345.3.

-	- (c) Where neither paragraph (a) nor (b) applies , especially where
+   (c) Where neither paragraph (a) nor (b) applies , especially where

-		- (i) the action involves a single patent having more than one classification or
+   (i) the action involves a single patent having more than one classification or

-		- (ii) where the action involves more than one patent and no majority of the patents have a single classification corresponding to the seat or to one of the sections  of the central division,
+   (ii) where the action involves more than one patent and no majority of the patents have a single classification corresponding to the seat or to one of the sections  of the central division,

 		the Registry shall assign the action in accordance with Rule 345.3 to the panel at the seat or the section appropriate to the  first classification of  either the single patent or, where the action involves more than one patent,  the patent  first listed  in the Statement of claim , according to  Annex II of the Agreement .
 If the presiding judge of the respective panel considers that the reference of the action  is appropriate , he shall accept it.
 If he considers otherwise, he shall instruct the Registry to refer the action  in accordance with Rule 345.3 to the presiding judge of a panel of either the seat or the other section  of the central division  he considers appropriate, who shall likewise consider whether the re-allocation of the action  is appropriate .
 If that presiding judge  considers otherwise, he shall inform the President of the Court of First Instance, who shall allocate the action to the seat or the section  of the central division he considers appropriate .
 The Registry shall assign the action to a panel  in accordance with Rule 345.3.